-Course Code: Course Title: Marketing Analytics L-T-P-C 3 0 0 3

-BBB3029

-Version No. 2.0

-Course Pre-requisites Basic Communication

-General Knowledge of Descriptive Analytics

-Basics of Excel

-Anti-requisites Nil

-Course Description The course is aimed at equipping budding managers to make data driven decisions.
+Course Code: BBB3029 Course Title: Marketing Analytics L-T-P-C 3 0 0 3 Version No. 2.0 Course Pre-requisites Basic Communication General Knowledge of Descriptive Analytics Anti-requisites Nil Course Description The course is aimed at equipping budding managers to make data driven decisions.
 It gives an understanding of how marketing decisions are aided by analytics.
-The students shall comprehend the various touchpoints involved and trace the role of analytics in customer relationship management

-Course Out Comes Upon successful completion of the course the students shall be able to: CO 1: Describe the basics of marketing analytics for decision making (Knowledge) CO 2: Define product positioning and understand its importance (Knowledge) CO 3: Discuss the concept of pricing analytics (Comprehension) CO 4: Apply market mix modelling in business decision (Application)

-Course object The objective of the course is to familiarize the learners with the concepts of Marketing Analytics and attain Employability through Participative Learning techniques.
+The students shall comprehend the various touchpoints involved and trace the role of analytics in customer relationship management Course Out Comes CO 1: Describe the basics of marketing anal CO 2: Define product positioning and under Upon successful completion of the course the students shall be able to: CO 1: Describe the basics of marketing analytics for decision making (Knowledge) CO 2: Define product positioning and understand its importance (Knowledge) CO 3: Discuss the concept of pricing analytics (Comprehension) Course object The objective of the course is to familiarize the learners with the concepts of Marketing Analytics and attain Employability through Participative Learning techniques.
+Course Content: Module 1 Introduction to Marketing Analytics 10 Ses sions

-Course Content:

-Module 1 Introduction to Marketing Analytics 10 Ses

-Marketing analytics-data for marketing analytics-Exploratory data analysis-descriptive analysis-predictive analytics-prescriptive analytics-Customer analytics-benefits-Segmentation analytics-applications of cluster analysis
+Marketing analytics-data for marketing analytics-Exploratory data analysis-descriptive analysis-predictive analytics-prescriptive analytics-benefits-Segmentation analytics-applications of cluster analysis